Wolfr/svelte-slides/README.md

-## Svelte presentation
+## Svelte slides

-My basic setup for browser based presentation using Svelte.
+A basic setup for browser based presentations using Svelte.

 ### Credits